-- There are one or more un-met independent school standards (or, where relevant, statutory requirements of the early years foundation stage) that have a negative impact on pupils' welfare, health and safety, academic or personal development, including the promotion of pupils' spiritual, moral, social and cultural development. - Capacity for securing further improvement is poor and the improvements leaders and governors have made are unsustainable, have been implemented too slowly or are overly dependent on external support. - Leaders are not doing enough to tackle poor teaching, learning and assessment, which significantly impairs the progress of pupils, especially pupils who have special educational needs and/or disabilities. - Leaders are not aware of, or are not taking effective action to stem, the decline in the progress of disadvantaged pupils. - The unbalanced and poorly taught curriculum fails to meet the needs of pupils or particular groups of pupils. - The range of subjects is narrow and does not prepare pupils for the opportunities, responsibilities and experiences of life in modern Britain. - Leaders are not taking effective steps to secure good behaviour from pupils and a consistent approach to discipline. - Leaders and governors, through their words, actions or influence, directly and/or
+- There are one or more un-met independent school standards (or, where relevant, statutory requirements of the early years foundation stage) that have a negative impact on pupils' welfare, health and safety, academic or personal development, including the promotion of pupils' spiritual, moral, social and cultural development. - Capacity for securing further improvement is poor and the improvements leaders and governors have made are unsustainable, have been implemented too slowly or are overly dependent on external support.

-- indirectly undermine or fail to promote equality of opportunity.
+- Leaders are not doing enough to tackle poor teaching, learning and assessment, which significantly impairs the progress of pupils, especially pupils who have special educational needs and/or disabilities. - Leaders are not aware of, or are not taking effective action to stem, the decline in the progress of disadvantaged pupils. - An unbalanced or poorly taught curriculum does not provide adequately for all pupils. - The range of subjects is narrow and does not prepare pupils for the opportunities, responsibilities and experiences of life in modern Britain. - Leaders are not taking effective steps to secure good behaviour from pupils and a consistent approach to discipline. - Leaders and governors, through their words, actions or influence, directly and/or indirectly undermine or fail to promote equality of opportunity.
 They do not prevent discriminatory behaviour and prejudiced actions and views. - Safeguarding is ineffective.
 The school's arrangements for safeguarding pupils do not meet statutory requirements, or they give serious cause for concern.
 Insufficient action is taken to remedy weaknesses following a serious incident. - Leaders and governors are not protecting pupils from radicalisation and extremist views when pupils are vulnerable to these.
 Policy and practice are poor, which means pupils are at risk.